Apr 25, 2017

 03. Backlogs

-A backlog is a list of user stories and related tasks which need to be completed.
-The backlog will be a 'living' list that grows as product/service offerings change, your leads, prospects and clients needs change, trends change etc.
+A backlog is a list of user stories and related tasks that must be completed.
+The backlog will be a 'living' list that grows as product/service offerings change, your leads, prospects, and clients' needs change, trends change etc.

-The backlog is the primary point of entry for knowledge about what you need to complete and the single authoritative source defining the work to be done.
+The backlog is the primary entry point for knowledge about what you need to complete and the single authoritative source defining the work to be done.

-Using a tool like JIRA will help you manage and track the stories and related tasks in your backlog.
+A tool like JIRA or Clickup will help you manage and track the stories and related tasks in your backlog.

 The Agile Marketing Process - Birds Eye View

-Well the process is relatively simple.
-In most cases it consists of 5 phases:
+The process is relatively simple.
+In most cases, it consists of 5 phases:

 Note that some people start with the backlog update rather than finish with it - whatever works for you.